ProgrammerL900/ProgrammerL900/README.md

 # Hi there 👋 I'm Laura Wilson

-I am currently a student at Auburn University pursuing a undergraduate in Computer Science.
+I graduated from Auburn with a Bachelor of Science in Computer Science.

 About me: